 This class was taught at Beth Emet Synagogue, Evanston, IL, Limmund Chicago, and other settings.

 The meaning of time is influenced by the flow of a day, a month and a season.
 Our physical, emotional and spiritual energy levels rise and fall throughout the day.
 Associations with the moon include wisdom, dreams, changes in life, journeys, intuition, and cycles.
 The natural seasons of winter, spring, summer and autumn each add another overlay of meaning and metaphor.

 The Jewish calendar and liturgy use these cycles and natural rhythms as prompts for spiritual and ethical growth.
 Explore meaningful practices that tap into these ancient rhythms and frame our lives with love.

-Inquire about teaching for chavurot, friend groups, synagogues, institutions:
+Inquire about teaching and speaking for chavurot, friend groups, synagogues, institutions: